LSSTDESC/qp/docs/user_guide/basicusage.md

 ## Working with an Ensemble

-What can we do with our `Ensemble`? <project:methods.md> lists all of the available methods of an `Ensemble` object, and links to their docstrings.
+What can we do with our Ensemble? <project:methods.md> lists all of the available methods of an Ensemble object, and links to their docstrings.
 Or you can see the [API documentation of the class](#qp.core.ensemble.Ensemble) for a complete list of its attributes and methods all in one place.
 Here we will go over a few of the most commonly-used methods and attributes.

 ### Getting basic properties

-We can check the data an `Ensemble` contains using {py:attr}`qp.Ensemble.metadata` or {py:attr}`qp.Ensemble.objdata`.
-These show the dictionaries of data that define our `Ensemble`.
-To select one or more of the distributions in our `Ensemble`, you can easily slice the `Ensemble` object itself, for example `ens[0]` will yield an `Ensemble` object with just the data for the first distribution.
+We can check the data an Ensemble contains using {py:attr}`qp.Ensemble.metadata` or {py:attr}`qp.Ensemble.objdata`.
+These show the dictionaries of data that define our Ensemble.
+To select one or more of the distributions in our Ensemble, you can easily slice the Ensemble object itself, for example `ens[0]` will yield an Ensemble object with just the data for the first distribution.
 Another way to select just the data for a specific distribution is to slice the `objdata` dictionary, i.e. `ens.objdata["yvals"][0]` as used below.

 Let's use these data dictionaries to quickly plot one of our distributions (for more details on plotting distributions see <project:./cookbook/ensemblemanipulation.md#plotting-using-x_samples>):